ex1nhatvh/exment-manual/docs/install_rental.md

 rm exment.zip
 ~~~

-- Create a symbolic link to the "$ HOME / laravel / exment / public" folder created in the "$ HOME / www / exment" folder.
+- Create a symbolic link to the "\$HOME / laravel / exment / public" folder created in the "\$HOME / www / exment" folder.
 By creating a symbolic link, the laravel public folder will be in the www folder, even if the Laravel body and settings are not in the web-published folder.

 ~~~